egnawake/screen-space-shadows/README.md

 This implementation was based on [Panos Karabelas' article about screen space shadows][SSSKarabelas].

+## Demonstration

 The following is a screenshot of a scene rendered with only shadowmaps.
+The model has been loaded into the scene using the [AssimpNet] package.

 ![3D scene, shadowmaps only.](sss-disabled.png)